 Resources for Enhancing Alzheimer’s Caregiver Health

 REACH is a program especially for people who are caring for a loved one with Alzheimer's or other dementia at home.
-The program makes it possible for people with dementia to live in their own homes longer by addressing problems related to caregiver health that often force people to moved their loved ones to long term care facilities.
+The program makes it possible for people with dementia to live in their own homes longer by addressing problems related to caregiver health that often force people to move their loved ones to long term care facilities.
 If the caregiver is better able to manage the challenges of caregiving, the person he or she cares for will benefit as well.

 REACH provides caregivers with specialized, one on one education and counseling that allows them to be more effective caregivers.
 Dementia care specialists work with each client individually to find workable solutions for such problems as caregiver stress, challenging behaviors, home safety, depression, self-care and social support.